 Ramie is a plant, Boehmeria nivea (also known as Chinese Nettle, Chinese Silk Plant, China Grass, White Ramie, Green Ramie and Rhea) native to China, India and Indonesia, that has been cultivated for more than five thousand years.
-Today it is one of the most common fibers used in Japanese textiles.
+Today it is one of the most commonly fibers used in Japanese textiles.

 For hand spinning, ramie is similar to flax in that it can be either wet or dry spun.
 Wet spun fiber yields a softer yarn with a higher sheen.
 Dry spun fiber will produce a "hairier," low luster yarn.